-- Coordinate with all levels of KY law enforcement to promote education and enforcement of bike/ped safety laws.
-Provide information brochures and make a presentation at the annual Life Savers Conference. - Respond to citizens' requests for information, maps, bike routes, walking trails, availability of funds for projects, and other related information as requested. - Develop and maintain a clearinghouse of information concerning active transportation for CO, HDOs, ADDs, MPOs, and local governments. - Regularly maintain and update all Bike Walk Kentucky webpages on KYTC's website.
-These webpages include: Bike Walk Home, Kentucky Bicycle and Bikeway Commission (KBBC), Laws and Policies, Bike Ped Plans and Clubs, Sidewalk and Bike Facilities Map, Bicycle and Pedestrian Travel Planning, Safety Information, Technical Information, Recreational Trail Information, and Road Cycling Events and Touring Routes.
+- Provide technical training, including best practices and bike/ped design for planners, designers, local government staff, and other KYTC staff (statewide) as needed. - Facilitate education of the public regarding non-motorized modes of transportation.
+Provide educational brochures and other resources to local government offices, bike shops, health departments, and other related groups. - Coordinate with all levels of Kentucky law enforcement to promote education and enforcement of bike/ped safety laws.
+Provide information at the annual Life Savers Conference and conduct a presentation, if required. - Respond to citizens' requests for information, maps, bike routes, walking trails, availability of funds for projects, and other related information as requested. - Develop and maintain a clearinghouse of information concerning active transportation for CO, HDOs, ADDs, MPOs, and local governments. - Regularly maintain and update all Bike Walk Kentucky webpages on KYTC's website.
+These webpages include Bike Walk Home, Kentucky Bicycle and Bikeway Commission (KBBC), Laws and Policies, Bike Ped Plans and Clubs, Sidewalk and Bike Facilities Map, Bicycle and Pedestrian Travel Planning, Safety Information, Technical Information, Recreational Trail Information, and Road Cycling Events and Touring Routes.